History Adventures 2026

-History Adventures helps young Explorers understand the experiences of people from the past who have called Colorado home through hands-on activities and instruction from expert historical interpreters.
-The Littleton Museum summer programs have been a tradition for over 40 years!
+History Adventures helps young explorers understand the experiences of people from the past who have called Colorado home through hands-on activities and instruction from expert historical interpreters.
+The Littleton Museum summer programs have been a tradition for over 50 years!

 These day-long activities are open to 12 children per session and require prior registration to attend.
 Registration is on a first-come, first-served basis.